Code Generation (Batch)#

 Running the Generator#

-Run the PythonGenerator using the PythonGenerator.generate(input_path, output_path) method
+Run the PythonGenerator using the PythonGenerator.generate(input_path, output_path) method.

-input_path: path to the JSON or zip file
+input_path: Path to the JSON or ZIP file

-returns a dictionary that maps file names to generated code strings
+output_pathis specified, the code will not be written.Returns a dictionary that maps file names to generated code strings

 >>> # Generate multiple flows from zip and write to output directory